a79lee/Alvin-Portfolio/about.md

 permalink: /about/
 ---

-I am currently a computer science student at the University of Waterloo.
+I am a recent graduate of the Computer Science Co-op program at the University of Waterloo.

 I'm passionate about games and game development, especially the design side of things.
 Presently designing, prototyping, and iteratively play-testing a social board game and working towards getting it published.